Nurses Revision

 • 4.0 Introduction: Description of the sample size and data presentation methods;

 Note: a) Highlight the key findings of the study in relation to the study objectives. b) Use not more than 2 tables or figures for each research objective; c) One can use narrative statements where necessary.
+After every figure or table, a narrative interpretation should be stated below it.

-5.1.5 Chapter Five: Discussion, Conclusions and Recommendations
+5.1.5 Chapter Five: Discussions, Recommendations and Conclusions

 This Chapter should be structured as follows: